Psychopharmacology revolution

 The psychopharmacology revolution covers the introduction of various psychiatric drugs into clinical practice as well as their continued development.
-Although not exclusively limited to the 1950s period, the literature tends to suggest that this decade was a particularly fruitful time for CNS drug discovery and it has been referred to as a "golden era".
+Although not exclusively limited to the 1950s, the literature tends to suggest that this decade was a particularly fruitful time for CNS drug discovery and it has been referred to as a "golden era".

 Chlorpromazine

 The history of chlorpromazine can be traced back to the work of BASF who were creating dyes at around the turn of the 20th century (cf. methylene blue).
 It was found that attaching basic side chains to the tricyclic phenothiazine residue resulted in compounds that functioned as reliable antihistamines.

 Henri Laborit was first using chlorpromazine to treat the anxiety of patients prior to surgery.
 He noted the so-called "indifference" that this agent causes and suggested that it be used on agitated psychotic patients.

 Chlorpromazine has H1, M1, and α1 receptor antagonist activity.
 This causes sedation, anticholinergic effects, as well as orthostatic hypotension.
 It also functions as a blocker of D2 receptors, although it is much weaker and less selective than haloperidol in this respect.
 Blockade of the D2 receptors is thought to underlie the antipsychotic effect of the typical antipsychotics.
 However, in the case of atypicals such as clozapine and risperidone, blockade of 5HT2A receptors are thought to also account for an important part of their pharmacology.

 Minor chemical manipulations in the chemical structure of chlorpromazine was used to create novel antipsychotic agents such as thioridazine and fluoperazine.